-Under the management agreement entered into between Yuchai and the purchaser, Yuchai has been appointed by the Purchaser to manage Jining Yuchai in all matters relating to the running of its operations and management of its assets.
+In 2014, under the management agreement entered into between Yuchai and the purchaser, Yuchai has been appointed by the Purchaser to manage Jining Yuchai in all matters relating to the running of its operations and management of its assets.
 The term of the agreement is for one year which may be extended upon mutual agreement and the management fee is Rmb 240 per annum.
+In October 2015 the management agreement has renewed and extended for one more year.